HLR/DomiKnowS/developer/KNOWLEDGE.md

 DomiKnows also provides **counting methods** as an extension of logical connectives.
 Each counting method contains a list of predicates or nested logical constraints and optionally a number of required satisfied predicates.
-If teh number is not specified as the last argument in the counting method, then the default value of 1 is used.
+If the number is not specified as the last argument in the counting method, then the default value of 1 is used.
 There are two flavors of counting methods: one counting over candidates in the current context of constraint's evaluation and the other counting domain of discourse (it has 'A' suffix in the name - indicating accumulation).
-Four types of counting methods are implemented: **exists, exact, atLeast and atMost**.
+Four types of counting methods are implemented: **exists, exact, atLeast** and **atMost**.

-  - The following counting methods are available:
+Examples of counting methods usage in the logical constraint:
-    - `existsAL()`, e.g.: existsAL(firestationCity) - firestationCity exists in the domain of discourse,
+    - existsAL(firestationCity) - firestationCity exists in the domain of discourse,
-    - `exactAL()`, e.g.: exactL(firestationCity, 2) - there are exactly 2 firestationCity in the domain of discourse,
+    - exactL(firestationCity, 2) - there are exactly 2 firestationCity in the domain of discourse,
-    - `atLeastAL()`, e.g.: atLeastL(firestationCity, 4) - there are at least 4 firestationCity in the domain of discourse,
+    - atLeastL(firestationCity, 4) - there are at least 4 firestationCity in the domain of discourse,
-    - `atMostL()`,  e.g.: atMostL(andL(city('x'), firestationCity(path=('x', eqL(cityLink, 'neighbor', {True}), city2))), 4) - each city has no more then 4 *neighbors* which are firestationCity.
+    - atMostL(andL(city('x'), firestationCity(path=('x', eqL(cityLink, 'neighbor', {True}), city2))), 4) - each city has no more then 4 *neighbors* which are firestationCity.

 #### Candidate Selection